vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

-The "hedonic treadmill" is this phenomenon where as our well-being (such as our health, wealth, and wisdom) change, our expectations adjust accordingly, so our overall level of happiness or life satisfaction doesn't change, or at least doeesn't change *as much*.
+The "hedonic treadmill" is this phenomenon where as our well-being (such as our health, wealth, and wisdom) change, our expectations adjust accordingly, so our overall level of happiness or life satisfaction doesn't change, or at least doesn't change *as much*.
 Hedonic treadmills cut both ways: as people get wealthier over time, their happiness doesn't go up as much as the initial happiness they would have gotten right after a sudden increase in wealth.
 On the